 .

 In the desert wilderness of Sin, the Israelites began reminiscing about the amount of food they regularly ate in Egypt.
 The Lord God told Moses that he would rain down bread from heaven and would give meat for the people in the evening.
 Thus, the Israelites ate quail for a night and were able to eat manna every day.
 In the desert wilderness of Sinai, in the region of Mount Sinai, the Israelites heard the voice of the Lord God proclaim the Ten Commandments to them, and the Lord God began giving Moses judgments, statutes and laws for the Israelites, and the Lord God made a covenant with the Israelites, and the Israelites said they would obey the words of the Lord God.
 When Moses was upon Mount Sinai 40 days and nights with the Lord God, the Lord God gave Moses commands about the offering willing Israelites were to bring, and the Lord God described to Moses and showed Moses the likeness of the tabernacle, and the ark of the covenant of the Lord, and the other sacred items the Israelites were commanded to make, and the Lord God told Moses that only Aaron, and Aaron's sons and the sons born to their descendants were to serve the Lord God as priests.
 Meanwhile, the Israelites thought they were abandoned and told Aaron to make gods to lead them.
 Aaron told the Israelites to bring him their gold earrings, and Aaron made a golden calf that the Israelites worshiped and Moses burned and ground.
 In Taberah (Kibroth-hattaavah), the people among them who were not Israelites began craving a different diet, and the Israelites started crying and remembering the variety of food they enjoyed in Egypt.
 Moses spoke to the Lord God, and the Lord God gave Moses commands that involved 70 elders.
-Moses raised more questions and concerns, and the Lord God questioned and spoke to Moses again.
-Shortly thereafter, the Lord God came down in a cloud to fulfill the words he had spoken to Moses, and the Lord God sent a wind which brought quail to the camp.
+Moses raised more questions and concerns, and the Lord God questioned and spoke to Moses, and the Lord God came down in a cloud, and the Lord God sent a wind which brought quail to the camp.
 During the 40-year journey to Canaan, the Promised Land, Miriam the prophetess died and was buried in Kadesh, in the desert wilderness of Zin.
 Upon Mount Hor, 123-year-old Aaron the high priest died.
 When Moses went upon Mount Nebo, the Lord God showed Moses the Promised Land, and 120-year-old Moses the prophet died, and was divinely buried.
-Joshua, Moses' aide and successor from the tribe of Ephraim, led the Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+Joshua was Moses' aide and successor from the tribe of Ephraim.
+After the Lord God spoke to Joshua, and Joshua sent 2 spies to Canaan, and Rahab hid the spies, and the spies returned, Joshua led the Israelites across the divinely parted Jordan River and onto the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
 Over 1,300 years after 110-year-old Joshua died, and was buried in his tribe's portion of the Promised Land, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born in Bethlehem into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 10:1-36:13, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, Psalm 78, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: